Their first product was an auxiliary bicycle engine (3 versions - one for front wheel - 2 for rear wheel - close to pedals or over the rear wheel)

 In 1966 Sergio Bongiovanni was Italian Champion of “Montagna”, hill-climbs.

-In 1970 a new model (branded Itom but produced by brothers Francesco and Walter Villa) with rotary disc valve induction won many races, and placed 2th in the Seniores Italian Champioship 50 cc.
-Ridden by Otello Buscherini and Claudio Lusuardi, this performance was the swan-song for Itom.
+In 1970 a new model appeared; branded Itom but produced by brothers Francesco and Walter Villa, it had rotary disc valve induction.
+This machine won many races, and placed 2nd in the Seniores Italian Champioship 50 cc.
+Ridden by Otello Buscherini and Claudio Lusuardi.
+This was the swan-song for Itom.

 Riders who contributed to the illustrious history of the diminutive Itom include Mike Hailwood, Bill Ivy, Dave Simmonds and the first woman to ride solo in the TT, Beryl Swain.

-Article by Franco Bonadonna originally published in Motociclismo
+Article supplied by Franco Bonadonna originally published in Motociclismo.
+(Edited December 2019)

 Wed Jul 18 2007